Chinese School Uniforms’ History: Why They Unappealing Now?

 Final Words

-And that’s the story of Chinese school uniforms’ history, from the Qing Dynasty’s simplified official garb to the current tracksuit.
+That’s the story of Chinese school uniforms’ history, from the Qing Dynasty’s simplified official garb to the current tracksuit.
 While uniforms have gone through various changes, they have always been a symbol of equality and unity among students.